VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 That will take care of generating a JWT token.
-Note that we call a method `sign` out of the token, passing a secret key, as the name implies, this key is secret and should be kept as such, in this tutorial we are keeping it harded coded for the sake of simplicity, but in a real case application, be sure to correctly store it.
+Note that we call a method `sign` out of the token, passing a secret key, as the name implies, this key is secret and should be kept as such, in this tutorial we are keeping it hard coded for the sake of simplicity, but in a real case application, be sure to correctly store it.

 The sign method will create a signature out of the data we passed to it, that signature will be part